State-transition dynamics of resting-state functional magnetic resonance imaging data: Model comparison and test-to-retest analysis: Methods

 In addition to the DMN, we also analyzed the so-called whole-brain network.
 We determined the regions of interest (ROIs) of the whole-brain network by employing the 264 spherical ROIs whose coordinates were identified in a previous study~\cite{power2011functional}.
 We then removed 50 ROIs labelled `uncertain' or `subcortical', resulting in 214 ROIs.
+We removed these 50 ROIs because they are located in the peripheral or border areas of the brain such that signals from these regions are easily contaminated with cerebrospinal fluid (CSF) signals.
 The 214 ROIs were labeled either of the following nine functionally different brain systems: auditory network, dorsal attention network (DAN), ventral attention network (VAN), cingulo-opercular network (CON), default mode network (DMN), fronto-parietal network (FPN), salience network (SAN), somatosensory and motor network (SMN), or visual network.
 We merged the DAN, VAN, and CON into an attention network (ATN) to reduce the number of observables from nine to seven, as we did in our previous studies~\cite{watanabe2017brain,khanra2023reliability}.
 This is because the DAN, VAN, and CON have been suggested to be responsible for similar attention-related cognitive activity~\cite{power2011functional}.
 We then calculated the average fMRI signal for each of the seven systems by first averaging the signal over the volumes in the sphere of radius 4 mm centered around the provided coordinate of each ROI~\cite{power2011functional}, and then averaging the signal over all ROIs belonging to the system (e.g., 13 ROIs in the auditory network).
 We call the thus obtained seven-dimensional system the whole-brain network.
 It should be noted that the DMN constitutes one ROI in the whole-brain network, whereas the DMN described above as a system of ROIs is composed of either 8 or 12 ROIs depending on whether or not we average over symmetrically located ROIs.